11 fun playgrounds on the Gold Coast

 The fun doesn’t stop there in this area, adjacent to this park; you will find another larger flying fox.

-The perfect place for celebrating a birthday or special occasion, with a vast amount of space you will easily find an area to pitch a marquee or lay down a picnic rug.
+This is the perfect place for celebrating a birthday or special occasion, with a vast amount of space you will easily find an area to pitch a marquee or lay down a picnic rug.

 With all that energy being exerted, chances are you may want a bite to eat or something to drink.
-Coffee at the Gardens is a cafe on the northern side of the parklands and can help with your coffee or ice cream fix.
+Coffee at the Gardens is a café on the northern side of the parklands and can help with your coffee or ice cream fix.

 Tip: Keep an eye out for local fun events and food trucks picnics that are hosted in the gardens.